-For many sites one or more of the main IEC checks fail and a site assessment based directly on SITE COMPLIANCE is not conclusive (see figure below).
+For many sites one or more of the main IEC checks fail and a site assessment based directly on the SITE COMPLIANCE module is not conclusive (see figure below).
 LOAD RESPONSE can assess if failed IEC checks in SITE COMPLIANCE lead to exceeded load levels on the main components or if they are balanced by buffer in the other IEC checks.

 Fast and easy load calculations